Healthdirect Free Australian health advice you can count on.

 What are the symptoms of Cushing's syndrome?

-The symptoms and signs of Cushing's syndrome can include:
+Symptoms of Cushing's syndrome include:

 • a rounded face